nextstrain/nextclade/docs/dev/developer-guide.md

     ```

-   > 💡 Debug builds are incremental, i.e. only the files that have changed since last build are compiled.
+   > 💡 Debug builds are incremental, i.e. only the files that have changed since the last build are compiled.
 But release builds are not.
 If you need to quickly iterate on features, then use debug builds.
-If you are measuring performance, always use release builds.
+If you are measuring performance, or make a build for daily usage, always use release builds.

 ### Nextclade Web

-Nextclade Web is a React Typescript application, which relies on Nextclade WebAssembly (wasm) module to perform the computation.
-This WebAssembly module shares the same the Rust code for algorithms with Nextclade CLI.
+Nextclade Web is a React & Typescript application, which relies on Nextclade WebAssembly (wasm) module to perform the computation.
+This WebAssembly module shares the same Rust code for algorithms as Nextclade CLI.
 So building Nextclade Web involves 2 steps:

 - building WebAssembly module
 - building the web application itself

 Install Node.js version 14+ (latest LTS release is recommended), by either downloading it from the official website: https://nodejs.org/en/download/, or by using [nvm](https://github.com/nvm-sh/nvm).
-We don't recommend using Node.js from the package manager of your operating system, and neither from conda or other sources.

-> ⚠️ We don't have bandwidth to support Node.ks installations deviating from the officially recommended setup, e.g. from Linux OS package repositories, Homebrew, Conda etc. If you decide to go that route - things may work or they may not - you are on your own.
+> ⚠️ We don't have bandwidth to support Node.js installations from Linux OS package repositories, Homebrew, Conda and everything else deviating from the officially recommended setup.
+If you decide to go that route - things may or may not work - you are on your own.
 But feel free to open pull requests with fixes if necessary.

 #### Steps